v81d/Plexiglass-Login/README.md

 This project is (probably) not fully complete and will likely be improved in the near future.
 You may also suggest changes by forking this repository and creating a pull request or opening an issue.

-A list of (un)commonly used resources that I find helpful are listed in the acknowledgements.

 ## Built With

 This section lists major frameworks that this project was built using.